gavinsdavies/dune-ssri/README.md

 * First alpha production: `/pnfs/dune/persistent/ndmuonspect/EDepSim_Sim`.
 Only LAr as active target.
 Some bugs in geometry.
 Only use these to reproduce Preliminary Design Report studies!

+For more informatinon on running a production, see the https://github.com/DUNE/ND_Production repository.

 # Setup and dependencies
 The framework depends on `edep-sim`, `ROOT`, and `CLHEP`.
 An example setup using mostly `ups` products is provided in `setup.sh`.